Muhammad Asadullah Al-Ghalib

-Muhammad Asadullah Al-Ghalib (মুহম্মদ আসাদুল্লাহ আল-গালিব; born 15 January 1948) is a Bangladeshi reformist Islamic scholar and former professor of Arabic at the University of Rajshahi.
-He is the leader of a puritan Islamic movement Ahl-i Hadith Andalon Bangladesh (AHAB).
+Muhammad Asadullah Al-Ghalib (মুহম্মদ আসাদুল্লাহ আল-গালিব; born 15 January 1948) is a Bangladeshi reformist Islamic scholar, educator, reformist preacher, and former professor of Arabic at the University of Rajshahi.
+He is best known as the founder and Ameer (President) of the Ahlehadeeth Andolon Bangladesh, a Salafi Islamic reform movement.
+He is also the founder of several Islamic educational and charitable institutions across Bangladesh.
 He is also the founder of an Islamic research journal, Monthly At-tahreek.

-In an interview in 2017, Shakhawat Hossain, Ahl-e Hadith Andolon Bangladesh spokesperson, said the group claimed its lineage and the inspiration for its name from Islamist groups that had fought British colonialism in the early 19th century.

 On 23 February 2005, the Bangladesh government arrested him following allegations of Islamic militancy.
 He was further alleged to have received funding from the Society of the Revival of Islamic Heritage.
 However, he denied any involvement with Islamic militancy and was freed from jail on 28 August 2008.
 He was eventually acquitted of all charges.

 Founded organisations

-He founded various religious, educational and non-profit social welfare organizations in Bangladesh.
+He has founded various religious, educational and non-profit social welfare organizations in Bangladesh.